srianant/DNN_Hyperparameter_Optimization/Optimization/capstone/NeuralNetwork/nn_dist/README.md

 Pre Requisites:
 --------------
 This framework uses sacred tool and mongodb server for ease of use.
-Please follow the instructions below for SacredBoard & MongoDB Installation Instructions:
+Please follow the instructions below for SacredBoard & MongoDB Installation:

 $ brew install mongodb # install mongodb
 $ mkdir mongo # create local directory for mongodb to write to